blue0206/inventory-application/README.md

 I was excited about both of them, but decided to go with the monorepo approach this time and leave multi-repo for a future project.
 I quickly set up the monorepo structure and created three packages: `frontend`, `backend`, and `shared`.

+### Issue 2: TypeScript Configuration

+This was probably the most challenging phase.
+Took me a while to figure out how to configure TS compiler correctly.
+The way I had set things up initially kept throwing errors related to imports.

+I had to delve into TS docs and learn more about module resolution and module options and how they affect compile and imports.
+The difference between the different options like `node16`, `nodenext`, `node`, `es2022`, `commonjs`, etc.

+The cause of the issue?
+When I checked the compiled code in shared package, it was all in CommonJS format instead of ESM and hence the imports weren't getting resolved properly in backend which was set up in ESM.

+Ultimately, the solution was to sync the `compilerOptions` for backend and shared packages which seemed to fix everything.
+The pre-configured settings for frontend worked fine without any changes.